preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 -----------------
 Well, how is this done, then?
 There's simply too many details in the settings for what is shown above, to describe them all, but some basics:

-+ The basic layout for a dashboard page, can be created with tab sections.
++ The basic layout for a dashboard page can be created with tab sections.
 + A Metrics block is always useful in this type of implementations.
 + A Page rollup block can be used for any rollup of pages, with detailed settings for what you want to list.